{

 "\n",

-"# you can specify the revision tag if you don't want the timm dependency\n",
+"# You can specify the revision tag if you don't want the timm dependency\n",

 "processor = DetrImageProcessor.from_pretrained(\"facebook/detr-resnet-50\", revision=\"no_timm\")\n",